Michael-Haring/solar-system-simulation/README.md

 I also switched from just using Vim, to using VSCode for this project.
 I thought it would be fitting for a larger project, with new libraries and APIs.
 This is my first README, and really my first time considering other people who will be reading my code, other than someone who is grading it.
 I have used gitlab for a single class, and this is my first time really using github.

+Further adaptations were made to increase build versatility.
+Originally, I was using Make, which worked for me.
+CMake is a more professional option that allows users with slightly different tools to generate a viable build system.
+This was my first time using CMake, and I thought it was a worthwhile addition considering its prevalence in the industry.

 I have messed around with very small graphics programs, drawing shapes and moving them around.
 This project is the same thing, but introduces more dynamic movement and performance considerations.